 We recently got a text from a concerned client after treatment: “thank u for treating r hair, but I didn't think 2 ask, can u get lice in your eyebrows?!”
 Lice can reside anywhere on the human body that has hair.
-This includes the body (body lice), pubic area (also known as crabs), armpits etc. But perhaps a better question would be…
+This includes the body (body lice), pubic area (also known as crabs), armpits, etc. But perhaps a better question would be…

 Can head lice get in your eyebrows?

 Most people who ask can lice live in eyebrows are assuming that phthiriasis palpebrarum happens from lice traveling from the head to the lashes.
-The truth is that lice found in the eyelashes are not head lice; they are actually pubic lice (which can live on any body hair including eyebrows), traveling from other body hair to the eyebrows.
+The truth is that lice found in the eyelashes are not head lice; they are pubic lice (which can live on any body hair including eyebrows), traveling from other body hair to the eyebrows.

 Some symptoms of eyelash lice include:

-- Eye redness
+- Eye redness;

-- Lashes sticking together
+- Lashes sticking together;

-- Lashes that are thicker in appearance or by touch
+- Lashes that are thicker in appearance or by touch;

-- Increased production of tears
+- Increased production of tears;

-- Black or brown spots at the base of the eyelash
+- Black or brown spots at the base of the eyelash.

-As we've discussed, lice on lashes and eyebrow lice are actually pubic lice.
+As we've discussed, lice on lashes and eyebrow lice are pubic lice.
 They are caught either from direct contact with someone who has pubic lice, or from sharing things like beds, clothing, or other personal items with someone who has pubic lice.
-If you already know you currently have pubic lice, the best way to avoid them getting in the eye area is to practice good hygiene like avoiding touching the face without washing the hands.
+If you already know you currently have adult pubic lice, the best way to avoid them getting in the eye area is to practice good hygiene like avoiding touching the face without washing your hands.
 You should seek advice about pubic lice and other STDs from your local health department or your doctor.

 HOW TO GET RID OF LASH LICE AND EYEBROW LICE?